chrislaney/SpotifyStats/current_docs/UserDocs.md

 See how your music taste compares to global statistics:
 - Genre distribution percentiles
-- Artist obscurity score
-- Listening pattern diversity
-- Mood analysis

 [Insert Screenshot: Global comparison charts]

-## Privacy Settings

-You can control what appears in your public profile:
-1. Go to "Settings" in your profile
-2. Choose what to share:
-   - Top artists
-   - Recent listening history
-   - Playlists
-   - Global rankings

-[Insert Screenshot: Privacy settings panel]

 ## Troubleshooting